 I like to end with colder water.
 A cool shower helps to bring puffiness in the face down! 🙂

 7. Drink Peppermint or Ginger Tea

-herbal tea such as Ginger and peppermint tea contain compounds that can help aid digestion, reduce nausea and settle upset stomachs.
+Herbal teas such as Ginger and peppermint tea contain compounds that can help aid digestion, reduce nausea, and settle upset stomachs.

 The antioxidants in ginger can also help to neutralize toxins released in the body during alcohol consumption, helping to speed up the recovery process.

 Peppermint contains menthol, which has antispasmodic properties that can help relieve stomach cramps and reduce feelings of nausea.

 Both teas can be consumed hot or cold to help ease hangover symptoms.

 Taking an over-the-counter pain reliever such as ibuprofen can help to reduce headaches, nausea, and muscle aches associated with a hangover.

 (See more about over-the-counter medications for hangovers below)